ericbr0wne/.skog/README.md

 ## Introduction

-A social network API experiment - no content?
+A social network API experiment - no content community.

 ## Features